deepinv/deepinv/paper/paper.md

 \begin{equation} \label{eq:cond}
 \operatorname{R}_{\theta}(y, A_{\xi}, \sigma) = \operatorname{G}_{\theta}(\hat{z}) \text{ with } \hat{z} \in \operatorname{argmin}_{z} f_{\sigma}(y,A_{\xi}(\operatorname{G}_{\theta}(z)))
 \end{equation}
-The deep image prior [@ulyanov2018deep] is a specific case of unconditional models which uses an untrained generator $\operatorname{G}_{\theta}$, leveraging the inductive bias of a specific autoencoder architecture.
+The deep image prior [@ulyanov2018deep] is a specific case of unconditional models that uses an untrained generator $\operatorname{G}_{\theta}$, leveraging the inductive bias of a specific autoencoder architecture.

 **Conditional Generative Networks**: Conditional generative adversarial networks [@isola2017image] [@bendel2023gan] use adversarial training to learn a network $\operatorname{R}_{\theta}(y, z, A_{\xi}, \sigma)$ which provides a set of reconstructions by sampling different latent codes $z\in\mathcal{Z}$.